gersteinlab/mhealthCI/README.md

 The `-d` flag or `--diabetes` is the flag that requests specical processesing for diabetes specific data.
 Essentially the daibetes data is processed in terms of in target range, above target range, or below target range.
 Therefore, there are three options with this flag: lower, target, upper.
 The usage for this flag is as follows: `-d upper` |  `-d lower` |  `-d target`.
 If you want to process the data normally, leave this flag empty.

-## Walkthrough
+## Dependencies

-### Awair Data

-The awair dataset is a dataset that is attempting to understand the impact of lunchtime on carbon dixiode.
-First, we must download the required software in our R enviroment: "CausalImpact", "tidyverse", "lubridate", "data.table", "reshape2", "optparse".
+The script utilizes multiple libraries in R in order to complete the impact anaylsis.
+Therefore, we must download the required sofwtare in our R enviroment: "CausalImpact", "tidyverse", "lubridate", "data.table", "reshape2", "optparse".
 An example of how to do this in R: `install.packages("CasualImpact")`.
 You can confirm that these packages have downloaded by running: `library(CasualImpact)`.

 The console should look something similar to this:
 ```